enketo/centro/README.md

 centro [![Build Status](https://travis-ci.org/enketo/centro.png)](https://travis-ci.org/enketo/centro)
 =============

-A very basic proof-of-concept fully ODK-compliant server for use with Enketo and ODK Collect.
+A basic scaffolding of an ODK-compliant server for use with Enketo and ODK Collect.

 **No database - forms and submissions are stored as files.**